hanksnowdon/hanksnowdon.github.io/_posts/2020-10-30-MLswingdiscipline.md

 ---
-title: "Is there evidence of an adjustment period for swing discipline following a promotion?
+title: "Is there evidence of an adjustment period for swing discipline following a promotion?"
 date: 2020-10-30
 tags: [Logistic Classification, Data Science, Baseball]
 header: